College Research, Innovations & Publication Committee, College of Veterinary Medicine and Biomedical Sciences

 VET 4, CVMBS

-The College of Veterinary Medicine and Biomedical Sciences through its Research, Innovations & Publication Committee wishes to invite all Postgraduate students, Senior undergraduate students and any other interested person to attend seminar on Opportunities for Postgraduate Training at Michigan State University.
-This seminar will be held on Thursday,14th June 2018 starting from 2:00 PM at College of Veterinary Medicine and Biomedical Sciences SUA Main Campus.
+The College of Veterinary Medicine and Biomedical Sciences through its Research, Innovations & Publication Committee wishes to invite all Academic staff members, Research Scientists, Postgraduate students, and senior undergraduate students and any other interested person to attend seminar on Current Trends in Research and Teaching in the USA and Opportunities for Collaboration with African Universities.
+This seminar will be held on Wednesday 13th June 2018 starting from 2:00 PM at College of Veterinary Medicine and Biomedical Sciences SUA Main Campus.

 About the speaker